Michael Bennet: Political positions

-Most of Bennet's positions are considered liberal.
 The American Conservative Union gave Bennet a 6% lifetime conservative rating in 2020.
+In 2023, the Lugar Center ranked Bennet in the top third of senators for bipartisanship.

 Abortion

 Bennet supports abortion rights and has voted to continue federal funding to Planned Parenthood.
 After Roe v.
 Wade was overturned in June 2022, Bennet said that the "radical majority on the Supreme Court demolished fifty years of precedent" and called it an "activist decision".

 Agriculture

-In March 2019, Bennet was one of 38 senators to sign a letter to United States Secretary of Agriculture Sonny Perdue warning that dairy farmers "have continued to face market instability and are struggling to survive the fourth year of sustained low prices" and urging his department to "strongly encourage these farmers to consider the Dairy Margin Coverage program."
+In March 2019, Bennet was one of 38 senators to sign a letter to Secretary of Agriculture Sonny Perdue warning that dairy farmers "have continued to face market instability and are struggling to survive the fourth year of sustained low prices" and urging his department to "strongly encourage these farmers to consider the Dairy Margin Coverage program."

 Cannabis

-Bennet cosponsored the bipartisan STATES Act, proposed in the 115th U.S. Congress by senators Elizabeth Warren and Cory Gardner, which would exempt individuals or corporations in compliance with state cannabis laws from federal enforcement of the Controlled Substances Act.
+Bennet cosponsored the bipartisan STATES Act, proposed in the 115th Congress by Senators Elizabeth Warren and Cory Gardner, which would exempt individuals or corporations in compliance with state cannabis laws from federal enforcement of the Controlled Substances Act.
 He also cosponsored the SAFE Banking Act in 2019, which would provide marijuana businesses with access to banking services.

-In 2018 Bennet criticized the Trump administration for attempting to cherry-pick data to misinform the public on marijuana use.
+In 2018, Bennet criticized the Trump administration for attempting to cherry-pick data to misinform the public on marijuana use.
 In response, the White House's Office of National Drug Control Policy committed to be completely objective and dispassionate in its analysis of marijuana.

 Bennet cosponsored the Marijuana Freedom and Opportunity Act in 2018 and the Marijuana Justice Act in 2019, a pair of bills that would legalize cannabis at the federal level by removing it from the Controlled Substances Act.
 He opposed Colorado's Amendment 64 to legalize cannabis in 2012.